 7. Learn how to spot online scams

-If you get emails asking for your passwords, these could be scams that cybercriminals use to steal your personal data, like your bank account info.
+If you get emails asking for your passwords, personally identifiable information, or bank account information, someone will likely attempt to steal your identity or hack your accounts if you share your sensitive info.
 You may not realize the email comes from a scammer, but many hackers make phishing emails look like legitimate sites.
-Some of these phony emails even promise something for free if you click on a link or attachment.
+Some phony emails even promise something for free if you click on a link or attachment.

-If you get an email asking for personal information, you should use caution and make attempts to reach the sender by phone.
+If you receive an email asking for personal information, you should exercise caution and try to reach the sender by phone.

-For instance, if the email looks like it comes from your bank and asks you to enter your account information, that could be a phishing attempt.
+For instance, if the email appears to come from your bank and asks you to enter your account information, that could be a phishing attempt.
 Report the email immediately to your banking institution.
 Don’t call the phone number attached to the email because it could contact a cybercriminal.

-Instead, if you get an email that claims to be official business, look up a legitimate phone number online and call them.
+Instead, if you get an email claiming to be official business, call a legitimate phone number online.

 8. Avoid sites that don’t start with https://

-Sites that start with “https” should be secure and are difficult for hackers to penetrate.
+Secure sites that start with “https” should be difficult for hackers to penetrate.
 If a site is missing that “s” or starts with just “http://,” that means it’s not secure and you should avoid it.
 Those sites are more likely to contain malware.
+Be sure to follow the same best practices when downloading files from the internet.

 9. Don’t overshare personal info